 Wrap up

-I hope that you have plenty of information and inspiration in your toolkit to create a successful LinkedIn marketing strategy for your company page or personal profile.
-Before you go, let’s connect and keep the conversation going.
+I hope I’ve given you plenty of information and inspiration in your toolkit to create a successful LinkedIn marketing strategy for your company page or personal profile.
+Remember, you don’t need to be ‘the expert’ to succeed on LinkedIn, you just need to be you and share what you’re figuring out along the way.
+Let’s connect and keep the conversation going!